lunarc/rviz_report/docs/alarik_desktop.md

 The back-end servers only support 2D graphics or emulated 3D graphics.
 To support applications requiring hardware accelerated graphics, 2 additional servers with NVIDIA Quadro 5000 cards provide this functionality.

 Hardware graphics support is implemented using the VirtualGL protocol and is setup for specific applications provided throug a customised menu in desktop environment.
-Running such an application will connect to the backend graphics server using a special protocol, vglconnect, which will stream the accelerated application from the back-end server.
+Running such an application will connect to the backend graphics server using the VirtualGL protocol, streaming the accelerated application from the back-end server.

 ![Alarik Desktop Architecture](images/alarik_desktop_architecture.svg)